 - The Zionsville July 4th Celebration attracts 15,000 visitors.

-- Brick Street Market, the Saturday after Mother’s Day, features over 200 artists and craftspeople plus food and children’s activities.
-The night before is Market Eve, a 21 and older event featuring live music, craft beer tasting, and food.
+- Brick Street Market, the Saturday after Mother’s Day, features over 180 artists and craftspeople plus food and children’s activities.
+Later that evening is Brick Street After Dark, an event featuring live music, beer, and food.

 - Street Dance, on the first Saturday in August, offers a live band, dancing in the streets, and food from our fine restaurants.